sjtalkar/sjtalkar.github.io/NLP course notes.md

 Autocorrelations represent the correlations between adjacently located timestamps in aseries.
 Typically, the behavioral attribute values at adjacently located timestamps are positively correlated.
 The autocorrelations in a time series are defined with respect to a particular value of the lag L. Thus, for a time series y1, . . . yn, the autocorrelation at lag L is defined as the Pearson coefficient of correlation between yt and yt+L.

  Autocorrelation(L) = Covariancet(yt, yt+L)/Variancet(yt)

+ [From textbook Data Mining by Charu Agarwal)
+###  Autoregressive Models
+> Univariate time series contain a single variable that is predicted using autocorrelations.

+ Autocorrelations represent the correlations between adjacently located timestamps in a series.
+Typically, the behavioral attribute values at adjacently located timestamps are positively correlated.
+The autocorrelations in a time series are defined with respect to a particular value of the lag L. Thus, for a time series y1, . . . yn, the autocorrelation at lag L is defined as the Pearson coefficient of correlation between yt and yt+L.

+Autocorrelation(L) =
+Covariancet(yt, yt+L) / Variancet(yt)

+The autocorrelation always lies in the range [−1, 1], although the value is almost always positive for very small values of L, and gradually drops off with increasing lag L. The positive correlation ** is a result of the fact that adjacent values of most time series are very similar,**  though the similarity drops off with increasing distance.
+High (absolute) values of the autocorrelation imply that the value at a given position in the series can be predicted as a function of the values in the immediately preceding window.
+This is, in fact, the key property that enables the use of the autoregressive model.